gonelasriya2003/Machine-Learning-and-Big-Data-7006SCN-/README.md

 This project applies Big Data foundations and Machine Learning techniques to solve a real-world predictive problem using a large dataset (greater than 1GB).
 The complete pipeline includes distributed data processing using PySpark, multiple machine learning models, hyperparameter tuning, scalability analysis, and interactive Tableau dashboards for business insights.

-The project demonstrates the full Big Data lifecycle:
+The project applied the full Big Data lifecycle:
 - Data ingestion
 - Data preprocessing and feature engineering
 - Model training